-Safety in pediatric female subjects aged 12 to less than 18 years old was comparable to adult women.
-No deaths occurred and no subjects discontinued treatment due to adverse reactions.
-Adverse reactions occurring in ≥ 1% of pediatric subjects included: vulvovaginal discomfort (2%).
+Safety in pediatric female patients aged 12 to less than 18 years old was comparable to adult women.
+No deaths occurred and no subjects discontinued due to adverse reactions.
+Adverse reactions occurring in ≥ 1% of pediatric patients included: vulvovaginal discomfort (2%).

 Other Metronidazole Formulations